Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/protect-web-api/README.md

 1. Open the `resource-api\src\main\resources\application.yml` file.
 1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-resource-api` app copied from the Azure portal.

-### Register the client app (java-spring-webapp-api)
+### Register the client app (java-spring-webapp-client)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java-spring-webapp-api`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java-spring-webapp-client`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/login/oauth2/code/`.
 1. Select **Register** to create the application.